Configurable photonic simulator for quantum field dynamics: Introduction

-In this work, we propose the Optical Time Algorithm (OTA) as a unified framework for simulating relevant free scalar field theories on photonic platforms.
-In contrast to existing methods~\cite{Williamson1935,Bloch1962,Reck1994,Braunstein2005a,Kalajdzievski2018,Yang2020} (see~\cite{Houde2024} for an overview), our decomposition into optical elements has a clear and physically intuitive structure: while a fixed array of beam splitters followed by a single layer of squeezers implements a largely arbitrary coupling geometry, the dynamics is entirely encoded in a single layer of phase shifters.
+In this work, we propose the Optical Time Algorithm (OTA) as a unified framework for simulating free scalar field theories on photonic platforms.
+In contrast to existing methods, our decomposition into optical elements has a clear and physically intuitive structure: while a fixed interferometer array followed by a single layer of squeezers implements a largely arbitrary coupling geometry, the dynamics is \textit{isolated} in a single layer of phase shifters.
 This facilitates the simulation of the non-equilibrium dynamics of various quantum field theories without the need to ever alter the experimental design.

+Remarkably, we find that, for initial product coherent states, the OTA reduces to the Gaussian boson sampler setup.
+Therefore, our algorithm not only opens programmable quantum field simulation as a novel use case for state-of-the-art sampling experiments, but also provides a pathway to practical quantum advantage, given the classical hardness of assessing the full particle-number distribution.

 As an application of our method, we investigate information dynamics in terms of entanglement entropy and quantum mutual information~\cite{Plenio2007,Adesso2012}, also for non-local theories.
-We show that analytic predictions in the continuum for how quantum entanglement~\cite{Horodecki2009,Guehne2009,Amico2008,Eisert2010} spreads in spacetime based on the quasi-particle picture~\cite{Calabrese2005,Calabrese2007,Calabrese2016,Calabrese2018,Alba2018,Calabrese2020,Modak2020} are in agreement with simulations with $10-20$ modes.
+We show that analytic predictions in the continuum for how quantum entanglement~\cite{Amico2008,Eisert2010} spreads in spacetime based on the quasi-particle picture~\cite{Calabrese2005,Calabrese2020,Modak2020} are in agreement with simulations with $10-20$ modes and remain robust to photon loss and noise.

 \textit{The remainder of this paper is structured as follows}.
 We set the stage by recalling the necessary tools for describing continuous-variable quantum systems in Sec.~\ref{sec:Preliminaries}.
-We present our main result, the OTA, in Sec.~\ref{sec:Decomposition}, and discuss its implications (we outsourced the proof to App.~\ref{sec:Proof}).
+We present our main result, the OTA [see Eq.~\eqref{eq:OTA}], in Sec.~\ref{sec:Decomposition}, and discuss its relation to Gaussian boson sampling.
 In Sec.~\ref{sec:Simulation}, we showcase the OTA's versatility by detailing how five rather different types of field theories can be simulated by minimally adjusting circuit parameters.
-As an application, we investigate the dynamics of quantum correlations after a quench in experimentally accessible regimes in Sec.~\ref{sec:Applications}.
+As an application, we investigate the dynamics of quantum correlations after a quench in experimentally accessible regimes in Sec.~\ref{sec:Applications}, followed by an extensive analysis of experimental imperfections in Sec.~\ref{sec:Error analysis}.
 We discuss our findings in Sec.~\ref{sec:Discussion}.